wprabhakar/assignment/README.md

 Write test cases for Home page - when logged in and when not logged in.

 #### Deliverables
-Upload all codes in Github and share the link.
+- Upload all codes in Github and share the link.
-One Repository for Backend and one for Frontend
+- One Repository for Backend and one for Frontend
-Create Installation Instructions ( assume Angular, Node JS are installed ) Provide steps to run the test cases ( API & UI )
+- Create Installation Instructions ( assume Angular, Node JS are installed )
+- Provide steps to run the test cases ( API & UI )

 #### Duration
-This assignment can be submitted within 7 days.
+- 7 days to complete.